leonelmenaia/South-African-mobile-numbers-validation/README.md

 The environment variables are public in the repository.
 This may be fine for a local project with local databases, but it would not be optimal in a public web service.
 For that I would need to store the variables using CI/CD and pull them to the project.
 In this challenge there was no need to do that.

 I only implemented two ways of fixing phone numbers.
 Removing non digits and adding the full country indicative.
 For me, those seem to be the ideal.
-It doesn't make sense to add a single country indicative number or reversing the number.
+It doesn't make sense to add a single country indicative number or reverse the number.
 It would only produce invalid numbers.

 It's not possible to validate the same number or the same identifier.
 It doesn't make sense to save duplicate numbers and ids in a database.